Equality and Diversity Policy

 Anti-Discrimination & Diversity Policy

-5 St Andrew’s Hill is committed to providing equal opportunities and promoting diversity.
-This is evidenced by the diverse ethnic and social backgrounds of members, staff and clients (lay and professional).
-All job applicants, employees, members, other barristers and clients (lay and professional) receive equal treatment regardless of race, colour, ethnic or national origins, sex, marital status, sexual orientation, disability or age.
+social backgrounds of members, staff and clients (both lay and professional).
+All job applicants, employees, members, barristers and clients (both lay and professional) receive equal treatment regardless of race, colour, ethnic or national origins, sex, marital

-All members of Chambers, pupils and staff, in their professional dealings with any other parties:
+All members of Chambers, pupils and employees in their professional dealings with any other parties:

-Must not at any time discriminate against any person, directly or indirectly, nor victimise or harass them on grounds of their sex (including their marital status), race or racial group, ethnic or national origins, colour, nationality political, persuasion, religion or belief sexual orientation age, and
+- Must not at any time discriminate against any person, directly or indirectly, nor victimise or harass them on grounds of their sex (including their marital status), race or racial group, ethnic or national origins, colour, nationality, political persuasion, religion or belief, sexual orientation, gender identification or age; and

 Equality Commitments